TeamCOMPAS/methods_paper_markdown/paper.md

 # Statement of need

 For typical astrophysical populations, such as merging compact objects, one typically does not know *a priori* which binaries will lead to the formation of the target population.
-This necessesitates evolving large, broad populations of binaries--a method known as population synthesis.
+This necessitates evolving large, broad populations of binaries--a method known as population synthesis.

 Detailed stellar evolution codes are the most comprehensive way to model the evolution of a binary star, but these codes are currently still too computationally expensive to use to routinely evolve large populations.
 There is therefore a need for much more rapid population synthesis codes such as COMPAS.